itbh-at/openfortivpn-ssh/README.md

 # About

 This container provides possibility to connect remote VPN gateway with openfortivpn client.
+Container is working with one time password or so called token generated on fortitoken generator.
+We tested it with FortiToken 200.
+After container start the token is asked on command line and will be used for next authentication.

 You can use two modes:

 - forward mode
 - direct mode